Core Concepts#

 from oumi.core.configs import TrainingConfig

-config = TrainingConfig.from_yaml("path/to/config.yaml")
+config = TrainingConfig.from_yaml(

 train(config)

-See oumi for full API details.
+See oumi for the full API reference.

 Config Type